Lindikhaya-Lidz/Vox-stream/README.md

-U DO IT auto is a website for searching used cars and comparing prices
+U DO IT auto is a website for searching repaired cars that are up for sale